DarshanAguru/the-painting/README.md

 Ans: The painting with a golden frame is the original one.
 ```

-## Technology used
+## 💻 Technologies used
-This project is made from scratch and no templated were used.
+This project is made from scratch and no templates were used.
 This uses the Django framework which is one of the best-suited frameworks for these kinds of projects.
 Some javascript is also used for some functionalities to work such as timer and all.
 It uses the MVT architecture and thus the models.py of the repository has the database model that is used.\
 There are 3 tables used for this project:\
  - Clues: stores all the questions answers and the score for each.\